 What does ESG mean for the Mining Industry?

-by Patricia A. O. Bunye - November 23, 2021
+By: Patricia A. O. Bunye November 23, 2021

 In recent years, ESG - environmental, social and governance – has become a major concern in corporate boardrooms: criteria by which strategy is developed and risks are assessed.
 While the term may be relatively new [having been coined as late as 2005 in a study of the International Finance Corporation (IFC) entitled “Who Cares Wins”], it has always been top of mind in the mining industry even if it has not always used the same terminology.
 Responsible mining companies have always been concerned about sustainability, care of the environment and working with their host communities towards achieving these goals.
 ESG now brings together these in a comprehensive framework that can help a mining company navigate and balance the benefits to the planet, people and profit successfully.